jillesvangurp/kt-search/manual/IndexManagement.md

 to create new indices with new mappings.
 Aliases allow this to happen independently of your query logic and write logic.

 There are many ways to make use of aliases.
-A common pattern is to use `read-`, and `write-` aliases that point to the actual index.
+A common pattern is to use e.g. `read-`, and `write-` aliases that point to the actual index.
 By separating reads and writes, you can implement a reindex strategy where writes  go to a new index and after you have reindexed the old index, you switch over the read alias so all your queries use the new index.
 After that, you can safely remove the old index.